 Miraculous

-During the IndioBravo Filipino Film Festival (June 11-14, 2009) I introduced Ishmael Bernal's Himala (Miracle, 1982), about a village girl who finds she can do miracles, and the cult and industry that sprouts around her.
-I noted that the picture wasn't particularly well-liked by the Manunuri ng Pelikulang Pilipino (Critics of Philippine Cinema--the country's most prestigious critic's group), that it's an easy target because of its rather stale canonical status ("It's been considered a classic since forever!") but that actually watching the film through unbiased (or as unbiased as one can be) eyes, one might realize that this was Bernal's most visually daring film--an almost prescient picture that predicts the desolated look and feel of Central Luzon after the eruption of Mt.
-Pinatubo in the early '90s.
+During the IndioBravo Filipino Film Festival (June 11-14, 2009) I introduced Ishmael Bernal's Himala (Miracle, 1982), about a village girl who can do miracles, and the cult and industry that sprouts around her.
+I noted that the picture wasn't particularly well-liked by the Manunuri ng Pelikulang Pilipino (the country's most prestigious critic's group), that it's an easy target because of its rather stale canonical status ("It's been a classic since forever!") but that actually watching the film through unbiased (or as unbiased as one can be) eyes, one might realize that this was Bernal's most visually daring work-- an almost prescient picture of the desolation left by Mt.
+Pinatubo when it erupted in the early '90s.

 In many ways the script felt pretentious, mock-poetic.
-When Gigi Duenas' prostitute talks about the wind carrying the prayers of the townspeople up the hill to where she was sitting, I thought: "She's not a hooker, she's a hippie" (which, in fact, she was; Bernal will at times willfully ignore or set aside realism for a specific effect).
-But the alien quality of the locale--barren landscapes rarely if ever seen in the Philippines (the film was shot in Laoag, in Northern Luzon)--is a memorable metaphor for the barrenness of peoples' souls, and if Aunor's Elsa seems less than adequately sketched out (I believe Bernal conceived of her as the enigma at the heart of the film), the people surrounding her--the aforementioned prostitute (a Magdalen figure, of course), the religious fanatic (Luara Centeno, one of my favorite performances in the picture), the passive yet troubled documentary filmmaker (Spanky Manikan, standing in for the director's consciousness and conscience) have been delineated with admirable skill.
-If Elsa herself remains stubbornly opaque, her effect on others is refracted through others.
+When Gigi Duenas' prostitute talks about the wind carrying the prayers of the townspeople up the hill to where she was sitting, I thought: "She's not a hooker, she's a hippie" (which in fact she was, Bernal will at times willing to set aside realism for a specific effect).
+But the alien quality of the locale-- barren landscapes rarely if ever seen in the Philippines (the production shot in Laoag, in Northern Luzon)-- is an indelible metaphor for the barrenness of peoples' souls, and if Aunor's Elsa seems less than adequately sketched out (I believe Bernal conceived of her as the enigma at the heart of the film), the people surrounding her-- the aforementioned prostitute (a Magdalen figure, of course), the religious fanatic (Laura Centeno, one of my favorite performances in the picture), the passive yet troubled documentary filmmaker (Spanky Manikan, standing in for the director's consciousness and conscience) have been delineated with admirable skill.
+If Elsa herself remains stubbornly opaque, her effect on others is refracted through those others.

 2 comments: